-- How many dogs, cats and/or other pet animals are present in the house? - Does the animal have free access to a place where immature stages may be present? - Does the animal suffer from FAD? - Is the owner prepared to follow a long-term prevention protocol?
+- How many dogs, cats and/or other pet animals are present in the household? - Does the animal have free access to a place where immature stages may be present? - Does the animal suffer from FAD? - Is the owner prepared to follow a long-term prevention protocol?

 In areas where re-infestation with fleas is highly likely, such as warm conditions and multiple animal households, regular prophylaxis using an approved product is recommended.
 While flea infestations peak in summer and autumn, studies have shown that flea infestation can occur throughout the year, thus year-round flea control might be necessary.
 For flea control, owner compliance is an important consideration.
 Some causes of failure of apparently well-developed protocols include:

-- Failing to treat all animals simultaneously in the household - Not appreciating that shampooing or swimming may decrease the efficacy of topical products - Failing to identify and eliminate "hot spots" of flea infestation and not effectively treating the environment including for example, cars and sheds. - Intermittent exposure to other flea-infested animals or contaminated environments outside the household
+- Failing to treat all animals simultaneously in the household. - Failing to apply treatments according to the instructions e.g. incorrect method of application or interval between repeated treatments. - Not appreciating that shampooing or swimming may decrease the efficacy of topical products. - Failing to identify and eliminate "hot spots" of flea infestation and not effectively treating the environment including for example, cars and sheds. - Intermittent exposure to other flea-infested animals or contaminated environments outside the household.